 Department: Economics

-Years worked for your current department and/or U of T: Five
+Years worked for your current department and/or U of T: Six

-Why you decided to serve as a staff advisor: I decided to serve as a staff advisor because I can offer advice and support to student members.
-Additionally, providing guidance to student mentors who, in turn, influence, shape and enhance the overall student experience.
+Why you decided to serve as a staff advisor: I decided to serve as a staff advisor because I hope to provide guidance and support to students navigating their academic journey.

 One piece of advice for a second-year student: Take a moment to reflect on your experiences during your first year.
 Consider what worked well for you and what areas you'd like to improve.
 Reflecting on your past experiences can help you set goals and make adjustments for your second year.